Accelerating operator Sinkhorn iteration with overrelaxation: Introduction

 Finally, we conduct numerical experiments to demonstrate the effectiveness of our accelerated methods, based on an adaptive choice of an almost optimal relaxation parameter.
 For an exemplary application in frame scaling, we show that the SOR methods achieve several magnitudes faster convergence than the original operator Sinkhorn iteration.
 To provide a complete picture, we also discuss the numerical behaviour of the SOR algorithms for operator scaling with ill-conditioned input matrices.

 \paragraph*{Previous work.} The operator Sinkhorn iteration was proposed by Gurvits~\cite{Gurvits2004} and he showed its global convergence for a class of input matrices called the Edmonds--Rado class.
-The global convergence of the general case was resolved by~\cite{Garg2019}; they showed that the operator Sinkhorn iteration converges in $O(1/t^2)$ rate, where $t$ is the number of iterations.
-Allen-Zhu~et~al.~\cite{Allen-Zhu2018} proposed the box-constrained Newton method for operator scaling and showed that it converges linearly.
-However, the iteration complexity is much higher than the operator Sinkhorn iteration.
+The global convergence of the general case was resolved by~\cite{Garg2019}; they showed that the operator Sinkhorn iteration converges in $O(1/\sqrt{t})$ rate, where $t$ is the number of iterations.
+Allen-Zhu~et~al.~\cite{Allen-Zhu2018} proposed the box-constrained Newton method for operator scaling and showed its global linear convergence.
+However, the per-iteration computational complexity is much higher than for operator Sinkhorn iteration.
 The Hilbert metric and the closely related Thompson metric have been applied to the analysis of fixed-point iterations in matrix variables~\cite{Lemmens2012,Sra2013,Sra2015,Georgiou2015}.
 Recently, Weber and Sra~\cite{Weber2023} applied the Thompson metric to fixed-point iterations for computing the Brascamp-Lieb constant, which can be reduced to operator scaling~\cite{Garg2018}.
 Our work generalizes~\cite{Gabriel2019,Thibault2021,Lehmann2022} where relaxation has been proposed for accelerating matrix scaling, together with a local, and in case of~\cite{Lehmann2022} also global, convergence analysis.
 The technical difficulty in the local analysis is taking a certain group equivariance of the problem into account which leads to non-positive definite Hessians.
 This methodology has been formalized in~\cite{Oseledets2023}, which contains an explicit version of Young's SOR theorem for $2\times 2$ positive semidefinite block systems.
 Our proposed heuristic for choosing a near optimal relaxation parameter already appeared in~\cite{Hageman1975} and was used in~\cite{Lehmann2022,Oseledets2023} as well.